-Table 21 Filtering
+Table 20 Filtering

 LABEL DESCRIPTION Active Make sure to select this check box to activate your rule.
 You may temporarily deactivate a rule without deleting it by deselecting this check box.
 Name Type a descriptive name (up to 32 printable ASCII characters) for this rule.
 This is for identification purpose only.
 MAC Type a MAC address in valid MAC address format, that is, six hexadecimal character pairs.
-Packets from this MAC address which also match the VLAN identification number you enter in the VID field are dropped by the switch.
 VID Type the VLAN group identification number.
-Packets which match the VLAN identification number and the MAC address you enter in the MAC field are dropped by the switch.

-Chapter 10 Filtering 99
+Chapter 10 Filtering 92

-Table 21 Filtering (continued)
+Table 20 Filtering (continued)

-LABEL DESCRIPTION Add Click Add to save your changes to the switch's run-time memory.
+LABEL DESCRIPTION Add Click Add to save the new rule to the switch.
+It then displays in the summary table at the bottom of the screen.
 The switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to reset the fields to your previous configuration.
 Clear Click Clear to clear the fields to the factory defaults.
 Index This field displays the index number of the rule.
 Click an index number to change the settings.
 Active This field displays Yes when the rule is activated and No when is it deactivated.
 Name This field displays the descriptive name for this rule.
 This is for identification purpose only.
-MAC Address This field displays the source MAC address with the VLAN identification number to which the MAC address belongs.
-VID This field displays the VLAN group identification number.
+MAC Address This field displays the source/destination MAC address with the VLAN identification number to which the MAC address belongs.
+VID This field displays the ID of the VLAN to which this filter applies.
 Delete Check the rule(s) that you want to remove in the Delete column and then click the Delete button.
 Cancel Click Cancel to clear the selected checkbox(es) in the Delete column.

-100 Chapter 10 Filtering
+93 Chapter 10 Filtering